 If you’ve been saving for years in a traditional IRA or a 401(k), you’ve benefited from the tax-deferred growth of your investments.
-But you’ll finally have to pay Uncle Sam when you take the money out.
-You must start taking withdrawals after you turn age 70 ½, even if you don’t need the money.
+But you’ll finally have to pay Uncle Sam when you take the money out — and the rules changed recently.
 The following strategies can help you minimize taxes, avoid penalties, and make smart decisions when you have to start taking IRA withdrawals.

 - You have a lot more flexibility when taking required withdrawals from IRAs than you have for 401(k)s.